segmentio/segment-docs/src/connections/functions/destination-functions/index.md

 ### Runtime and dependencies

-Destinations Functions are run using Node.js 10.x.
+Destination Functions are run using Node.js 10.x.
 The following dependencies are pre-installed in the function environment.
 We don't currently support importing your own dependencies but please reach out to [our support team](https://segment.com/help/contact/) if you would like to request one to be added:

 #### lodash

 A modern JavaScript utility library delivering modularity, performance & extras.
-[See the lodash docs](https://lodash.com/docs/4.17.11).
+Learn more in the [lodash docs](https://lodash.com/docs/4.17.11).

 #### AWS

 The official Amazon Web Services SDK.
-[See the AWS docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/).
+Learn more in the [AWS docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/).

-#### Crypto

-The crypto module provides cryptographic functionality that includes a set of wrappers for OpenSSL's hash, HMAC, cipher, decipher, sign, and verify Functions.
-[See Crypto docs](https://nodejs.org/dist/latest-v10.x/docs/api/crypto.html).

-#### Fetch API

-The Fetch API provides a JavaScript interface for accessing and manipulating parts of the HTTP pipeline, such as requests and responses.
-It also provides a global `fetch()` method that provides an easy, logical way to fetch resources asynchronously across the network.
-[See the Fetch API docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).

 ##### `fetch()`

 The `fetch()` method starts the process of fetching a resource from the network, returning a promise which is fulfilled once the response is available.
-[See docs](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch).
+Learn more in the [docs](https://www.npmjs.com/package/node-fetch).

 ##### `Request`